SebuBergman/EcoHub/README.md

 <!-- FAQ -->
 ## :grey_question: FAQ

-- Why are you making this a website
+- Why are you making this a website?

   + I got inspired after finishing my figma prototype